neuralize-ai/edgerunner/example/README.md

 cmake --build --preset=rel -t run-examples
 ```

 For GPU support, add `-o gpu=True` to the `conan install` command.
-If an existing build exists, you may need to run;
+If an existing build exists, you may need to run:

 ```bash
 cmake --preset=rel -Dedgerunner_ENABLE_GPU=ON